mdw362/Geometry-Invaders/README.md

 It was written in Java using Light Weight Java Game Library (LWJGL) and Javazoom.

-To run simply double-click Geometryinvaders.app.
+To run simply double-click GeometryInvaders.app

+Or run the following:

+    java -jar GeometryInvaders.jar

-Note: User may experience issues with background music
+Note: Bug with file path; background music will not play.
+Too lazy to fix right now.